Brazil v Germany (2014 FIFA World Cup): Media

 Brazilian newspapers greeted the result with headlines such as "The Biggest Shame in History" (Lance!), a "Historical humiliation" (Folha de S.Paulo) and "Brazil is slain" (O Globo).
 In Germany, Bild proclaimed, 7:1 Wahnsinn!
 DFB-Team mit Blitz-K.o. gegen Brasilien (7–1 Madness!
-Lightning DFB team knock out Brazil), with a front page headline of Ohne Worte (Without Words).
+DFB team score flash knockout against Brazil), with a front-page headline of Ohne Worte (Without Words).
 In France, L'Équipes headline simply said, Le Désastre (The Disaster).
 Writing for Sky Sports, Matthew Stanger described the game as the "ultimate embarrassment", while Miguel Delaney of ESPN referred to the match as the Mineirazo, echoing the term invented for the event by the South American Spanish language press.

 Barney Ronay in The Guardian described it as "the most humiliating World Cup host nation defeat of all time", and Joe Callaghan of The Independent described it as "the darkest night in Brazil's footballing history".
 Wyre Davies, the BBC's Rio de Janeiro correspondent, said of Brazilian's reactions at the stadium and fan parks, "The collective sense of shock, embarrassment and national humiliation across Brazil was impossible to ignore".
 Football journalist Tim Vickery postulated that the result might be the catalyst for overdue reform of Brazilian club football, which in his opinion had become complacent in comparison to other countries, resting on the laurels of the national team's history of success.
 In his words, this was a chance to "recapture parts of its historic identity and reframe them in a modern, global context".
 Reporters compared the result with the Maracanazo that cost Brazil a title at home in 1950, with the Brazilian media even considering that the 2014 defeat redeemed the 1950 squad.

 Analysts deconstructed all the tactical and technical deficiencies that led to the one-sided victory.
 Scolari still relied on the team that won the 2013 FIFA Confederations Cup despite many players going through dry spells, and most of them not having any World Cup experience.
 Neymar was such a focal point that the team barely trained any formations without him.
 In his absence, Scolari replaced Neymar with Bernard to maintain the attacking tradition of Brazilian football, instead of the "'logical call' [which] was surely to bring in an extra midfielder" against the Germans.
 The assistant coaches even supported bringing in the more defensive-minded Ramires and Willian.
 Thus, Fernandinho and Luiz Gustavo were overwhelmed by the Germany midfield trio of Toni Kroos, Sami Khedira and Bastian Schweinsteiger.
 The defense that had already been questioned in previous games collapsed as Dante was proven to be an inadequate replacement for the suspended Silva, while David Luiz made uncharacteristic errors during the semi-final.
 Other errors included setting up Marcelo for a more attacking style of play, tasking Gustavo with covering for Marcelo on defense, and playing Fred, often regarded as a tactical striker, in a goal-scoring role where he was ineffective.